 Read more about the expected Hungarian implementation:

-Pay transparency part 1: Where does Hungarian implementation stand?Reporting obligations and joint pay assessments
+Pay transparency part 1: Where does Hungarian implementation stand?What reporting obligations apply to companies?

 One of the key elements of the Directive is the regular analysis and reporting of the gender pay gap.